surprisetalk/slimetime-client/readme.md

 If you want to submit an image, please do a pull-request or email tsarrafian@sophware.io.
 Please use `/images/squid/squid.png`, `/images/toad/toad.png`, `/images/duck/duck.png` as templates.
 If we like it, we'll feature it in the game!

+### /MAP

+This is the map data from which we draw the borders.

 ### /DIST

 We put the compiled html/css files here.